erlingdevold/EchoFlow/README.md

 ## Output

 The output of the inference step, including generated attention maps and transformed images, will be saved in the `inference/output/` directory.
 Each run will create a timestamped subdirectory for organized output management.

-## Contributing

-Feel free to open issues or submit pull requests if you encounter bugs or have suggestions for improvements.

 ## License